 The purpose of the foundation was defined as to contribute and support a wide array of programs to further the mission of improving the quality of community life in the Summit County and Stark County areas in innovative and imaginative ways.

-The Foundation’s Board of Trustees are: Michael Stark, Karen Murray, Karen Stevens, Mary Stark, and Kate Baker.
+The Foundation’s Board of Trustees are: Michael Stark, Karen Murray Thompson, Karen Stevens, Mary Stark, and Kate Baker.
+The Board will continue its hands-on approach to grant-making.
 The Board meets six times throughout the year.

 The Orr Family Foundation’s guiding principles and policies are dedicated to reflecting the character and beliefs of Bob and Anname Orr.
 The Foundation’s resources provide funding for important programs designed to help the needy individuals, families and organizations of our community; and guiding the Foundation’s work toward creating positive outcomes for future generations.